 3.2 Emergency Operations Roles

-See ICS Structure
+Building-Level and District ICS Structure

 3.2.1 Building Incident Commanders

 Building Incident Commanders activate the Building Emergency Response Team when notified of an emergency within their building, when they witness an emergency within their building or when an emergency is declared by the District Incident Commander.
-The Building Level Incident Commander (Principal/designee) will establish a Unified Incident Command Post; determine course of action for staff and students: lockdown, lockout, shelter-in-place or if appropriate, order evacuation from the building; collect, analyze, and report status and damage information to the District’s Incident Commander; and determine the need for and request public safety assistance as necessary.
+The Building-Level Incident Commander (Principal/designee) will establish a Unified Incident Command Post; determine course of action for staff and students: lockdown, hold-in-place, lockout, shelter-in-place or if appropriate, order evacuation from the building; collect, analyze, and report status and damage information to the District’s Incident Commander; and determine the need for and request public safety assistance as necessary.

 During off-hours, upon notification by the District Incident Commander or on the occurrence of an obvious disaster, the Building Incident Commander reports immediately to the assigned building to conduct a damage survey.